rad-szulim/manage-k8s-calico/README.md

 make run
 ```

-Verify that there are not errors in the log of the container:
+Verify that there are no errors in the log of the container:
 ```sh
 kubectl -n smartedge-system get pods kubectl -n smartedge-system logs <pod-id>
 ```

+The code running in the container is interacting with Calico using Golang client.

 Remove deployment:
 ```sh